MoGaming/Seamless-Image-Cloning/README.md

 ## Program Origin

-This project was created as a bonus assignment for a graduate computer graphics course.
+This project was created as a bonus assignment for a graduate computer graphics course I took.
 Since not everyone in the course had a strong background in math or computer science, I decided to:

 * Write my own linear solver from scratch based on existing mathematical methods,
 * Avoided using off-the-shelf libraries to force myself to create my own solver,